pdromnt/rumor-party-line/README.md

 If you REALLY want to do this for some reason:

 - Clone the repo
+- Check the `.env` files of both server and client for more guidance on how to run each separate.
 - Run `npm install` in both the client and server directories (you obviously need Node.js installed)
-- Run `npm start` in the client directory
+- Run `npm run dev` in the client directory
 - Run `npm start` in the server directory (you need both client and server running in different terminals, duh)
 - Have fun I guess?